 Biography

 My past research experience includes working as a research intern at the Shanghai AI Lab.
 I also served as a research assistant at HKU, under the supervision of Prof. Difan Zou.
-In addition, I had a visiting research student at KAUST, where I worked with Dr. Guohao Li and Prof. Bernard Ghanem.
+In addition, I was a visiting student at KAUST, where I worked with Dr. Guohao Li and Prof. Bernard Ghanem.

-If you would like to get in touch with me, feel free to reach out via my email: xiechengxing34@gmail.com or via WeChat.
+If you would like to get in touch with me, feel free to reach out via email: xiechengxing34@gmail.com or via WeChat.

 Open-Source Contribution

-- Core contributor of GLM 4.5 (Technical Report)
+- Core contributor of GLM-5 (Technical Report)

-- Contributor of Sglang (Primarily working on RL-related features.
+- Contributor of SGLang (primarily working on RL-related features.
 Repository)

 Education

-Doctor of Philosophy (August 2025 – Now)
+Doctor of Philosophy (August 2025 – Present) College AI, Tsinghua University.
+Supervised by Prof. Hongning Wang.

-School of Computer Science and Technology, Xidian University, Xi’an, China.
+Bachelor (September 2021 – June 2025) School of Computer Science and Technology, Xidian University, Xi’an, China.

 Selected Publication